HOW IT WORKS

 How do we ship our bricks to LEGO Replay?

-After registering, schools that plan to send collect bricks to the LEGO Replay Program will receive instructions and will be sent pre-paid shipping materials.
+In May 2022, schools that plan to send collect bricks to the LEGO Replay Program will receive instructions and will be sent pre-paid shipping materials.
 Shipping details will be determined by school location and quantity of bricks collected.

 How should LEGO bricks be packed?